MorganLG/morganlg.github.io/_posts/2023-07-19-Cyberdefenders-Redline.md

 # Introduction

-iWe're given a *.zip* which contains a memory dump in the form of a file named *MemoryDump.mem*.
+We're given a *.zip* which contains a memory dump in the form of a file named *MemoryDump.mem*.
 The challenge will need us to work with *Volatility* to retrieve artifacts that will help us identify the malware we're dealing with.

 > With Volatility3, we don't need to specify the profile to decode the memory dump anymore.
 Volatility guesses it on its own so we can go straight to the point.
 {: .prompt-info}